A Guide to the Birds Along Florida's Shores and Beaches

 Beaches and birds: they're a natural pairing.
-But what kinds of birds are those squawking, soaring, diving creatures anyway?
-Learn to discern your terns from your gulls with this helpful beach bird guide.
+But what kinds of birds are those creatures squawking, soaring and diving along the beaches and shorelines of the Sunshine State?
+Learn to discern your terns from your gulls with this helpful beach bird guide:

 Graceful and acrobatic, gulls are hardly cautious around humans.
 They will not hesitate to swoop down and take a potato chip right out of your hand.